 One way of ensuring data security of consumer information is by introducing synthetic data along with the actual data.
 This can help an enterprise release their data without being concerned about jeopardizing their customers’ privacy.
 Several methods of synthesizing data are:

-- Adding random noise in the actual data: Companies can add random records and dummy observations in their data so as to keep the aggregated numbers equal to the actual numbers and still protect the granular records
+Companies can add random records and dummy observations in their data so as to keep the aggregated numbers equal to the actual numbers and still protect the granular records

-- Swapping data records: While keeping the details intact, the actual numbers can be swapped within the records.
+While keeping the details intact, the actual numbers can be swapped within the records.
 This way the numbers will still be the same, but will not be used to track the details down to a specific individual.

 All these measures can help an organization ensure data security and still be a competitive entity in the industry.
 Additionally, with the cutting edge technologies springing up every moment, enterprises need to adopt competitive encryption algorithms and security protocols to protect their consumers’ data.
 Blockchain technology is being adopted across industries for decentralized and distributed data storage.
 Blockchain can also enable organizations to limit data access to others by devising single sign-on interfaces for people who want to use the data.
-It was also eliminate scope of tampering or losing data since the network can store data permanently.
+It also eliminates the scope of tampering or losing data since the network can store data permanently.

-While all these methods can help companies in ensuring data security, a few ethical and behavioral changes are required to make it completely safe for their customers.
+While all these methods can help companies in ensuring data security, a few ethical and behavioural changes are required to make it completely safe for their customers.
 Companies should pull data that is necessary and not everything else.
 It is necessary to ensure that data that is no longer necessary is destroyed and not made available to any other entity without the customers’ consent.
 Customers should be informed that the data extracted from them is safe and will not be mishandled.

 All these practices together can create a better consumer-producer relationship.
 It is necessary that such good practices are standardized and adopted across industries.